-- ▶ Use a Neutrik NADITBNC-F impedance and level converter (not supplied) for XLR to BNC conversions of AES3-signals.
+- Use a Neutrik NADITBNC-F impedance and level converter (not supplied) for XLR to BNC conversions of AES3-signals.
 This method brings impedance matching, level matching and source-receiver isolation.
-The Neutrik NADITBNC-F converter is guaranteed to work up to 48 kHz.
-Only one converter is needed per digital signal cable. - ▶ Use the following wiring if you want to make your own converter:
+Only one converter is needed per digital signal cable. - Use the following wiring if you want to make your own converter: